hooram/ownphotos/README.md

 The basic idea is this:

 - For scanning photos that reside in the local file system
-  - Only the admin user can change the "scan directory" of the users, including the admin itself.
+  - Only the admin user can change the "scan directory" of the users, including the admin himself.
   - Normal users cannot change his/her own "scan directory"
   - Only the admin can find the page to control this under the "user icon (top right) - admin area"
-- For scannign photos that reside in external Nextcloud instances
+- For scanning photos that reside in external Nextcloud instances
   - Any user can change his/her own Nextcloud endpoint, and choose a top level directory in the Nextcloud account.